-There may be circumstances where you need a car sooner rather than later or don’t have a lot of room to negotiate with a car dealer.
+There may be circumstances where you have a tight budget or don’t have a lot of room to negotiate with a car dealer.
 When you have limited choices available, a long-term auto loan may be the only option.
 Here are some instances where a long-term car loan might be right for you:

 - There is no penalty if the auto loan is paid off early.

 - The length of the term enables you to afford a better, more reliable vehicle than you previously owned or considered.

 - Your car has a lengthy warranty, minimizing overall repair costs in the long run.